Convergence analysis of GMRES applied to Helmholtz problems near resonances: Numerical experiments: a cavity problem with resonances

 Having established that the plateaus in the residual history correspond to small eigenvalues of $\mathbf{A}$, we now investigate the effect of deflating the associated eigenvectors on GMRES convergence.
 Recall that the eigenvectors of $\mathbf{A}$ approximate those of the Laplace operator with Dirichlet boundary conditions.

-We begin by deflating the eigenvector associated with the smallest eigenvalue of $\mathbf{A}$, corresponding to the mode $u_{3,3}$, illustrated in \cref{fig:cavityPlot}.
+We begin by deflating the eigenvector associated with the smallest eigenvalue of $\mathbf{A}$, corresponding to the mode $u_{3,3}$, illustrated in \Cref{fig:cavityPlot}.
 In preliminary tests (not shown), we compared two approaches: deflating the discrete eigenvector of $\mathbf{A}$ directly, and deflating the finite element projection of the continuous mode $u_{3,3}$.
 Both yielded nearly identical results on fine meshes.
 In the remainder of the analysis, we focus on the deflation of projected modes $u_{m,n}$.

-\cref{fig:cavityNbIt} shows the effect of deflating $u_{3,3}$ on the number of GMRES iterations as a function of the wavenumber $k$.
+\Cref{fig:cavityNbIt} shows the effect of deflating $u_{3,3}$ on the number of GMRES iterations as a function of the wavenumber $k$.
 Comparing the baseline case without deflation (green $\circ$) and the deflated case (green $\times$), we see that the peak near $k_{3,3}$ disappears when $u_{3,3}$ is deflated, while the peak near $k_{4,1} = k_{1,4}$ remains unaffected.
+Note that when $k$ coincides with $k_{3,3}$, there is still a thin peak in the deflated case.
+The physical problem is ill-posed at this point and numerical resolution is meaningless.
 Notably, the iteration count is reduced across the full range of $k$, even for values not directly associated with the deflated mode.

-To better understand this effect, we examine the residual history for $k = \hat{k}$, a value close to $k_{3,3}$.
-As shown in \cref{fig:cavityResRestart}, deflating $u_{3,3}$ eliminates the corresponding plateau in the residual curve.
+To better understand this effect, we examine the residual history for $k = \hat{k}$, a value close to $k_{3,3}$. \Cref{fig:cavityTrajRes} revealed that the first plateau in the classic GMRES residual history (green $\circ$) is due to the smallest eigenvalue.
+As shown in \Cref{fig:cavityResRestart}, deflating the corresponding eigenvector $u_{3,3}$ (green $\times$) eliminates this first plateau in the residual curve.
 The remainder of the curve remains nearly unchanged, as deflation modifies only the contribution of the targeted eigenvector and does not affect the rest of the spectrum.

 Finally, we test deflation of the negative part of the spectrum to remove the indefinite part of the problem.
-All the eleven negative eigenvalues correspond to Laplace modes whose wavenumbers are below $\hat{k}$ (\cref{tab:cavityEigval}).
+All the eleven negative eigenvalues correspond to Laplace modes whose wavenumbers are below $\hat{k}$ (\Cref{tab:cavityEigval} and~\Cref{fig:cavityPlot}).
 The resulting residual history (green $\square $) shows that all plateaus present in the non-deflated case have disappeared, confirming the strong connection between small eigenvalues and the observed stagnation behavior.